blackdwarf/core-docs/docs/core-concepts/core-sdk/cli/dotnet-test.md

 ## DESCRIPTION

-`dotnet-test` is used to execute unit tests in a given project.
+`dotnet test` is used to execute unit tests in a given project.
 Unit tests are class library projects that have dependencies on the unit test framework (e.g. NUnit or xUnit) and the dotnet test runner for that unit testing framework.
 These are packaged as NuGet packages and are restored as ordinary dependencies for the project.